AusDTO/gov-au-content-guide/_entries/2016-05-04-weights-and-measures.md

 published: true
 ---

-Spell out when not using a number
+Spell out when not using a number.

 **For example**